mate-academy/py-fastapi-city-temperature-management-api/README.md

 Documentation:

-- `GET /docs`: To access the API documentation, you can visit the interactive Swagger UI:
+- `GET /docs`: To access the API documentation, you can visit the interactive Swagger UI.

 ### Design Choices